minetest/minetest/games/devtest/mods/testtools/README.md

 * Punch entity to increase visual size
 * Sneak+punch entity to decrease visual size

+## Note Meta Privatizer
+Sets the 'formspec' and 'infotext' metadata fields of a node to private.
+This means that clients can no longer access these fields.
+This only works for chests [`chest:chest`] at the moment.

+Usage:
+* Punch: Set metadata of pointed node to private

 ## Light Tool
 Show light level of node.

 Usage:
 * Punch: Show light info of node in front of the punched node's side
 * Place: Show light info of the node that you touched

+## Particle Spawner
+Spawn a random animated particle.

+Usage:
+* Punch: Spawn particle